fdocr/CrystalSnake/README.md

 ## Contributing

+Make sure to test your changes.
+First copy `.env.sample` as `.env.test` so you can run the test suite with `make sam test`.

 1. Fork it (<https://github.com/fdocr/CrystalSnake/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)